uriel1998/daywall/README.md

 If an image is not found within the appropriate range, `daywall` will increase the allowable brightness range automatically.

+`daywall` records the image it selects, and will not use the same file on the next run.

 ## 7. Tweaking

 If there is any error with analyzing the brightness, it will be recorded as "1".